-Just as our Ritual provides the vehicle to present and understand our teachings and principles, our Constitution and By-laws provide the unified structure for our order to function with unity of action.
+Just as our Ritual provides the vehicle to present and understand our teachings and principles, our Constitution and By-laws provide the unified structure for our Order to function with unity of action.
 Understanding why we have our code is as important as understanding the code itself.
 Over the past 156 years, many hours have been spent by many minds crafting a document that will serve and protect the interests of the Grange at all levels, as well as its individual members.
 It is with a great deal of respect and caution that we approach the task of amending these laws, and sincerely hope that the changes made are in the best interests of the Grange as a whole.

-With today's political climate we need to remind our membership that partisanship ends at our door.
+With today's political climate, we need to remind our membership that partisanship ends at our door.
 We want to stress how important it is to remain non-partisan, that we as the Grange do not support any nominee, appointee, candidate, or agency appointees, etc. We also have to remind members or others wanting to use our emblem that it is a trademark symbol and should never be used for political activities.

-Social media has afforded the members the opportunity for instant communication of Grange activities and successes.
+Social media has afforded members the opportunity for instant communication of Grange activities and successes.
 We understand that not everyone will ever agree with all policies and undertakings of our Order, and that makes our organization unique.
 We strongly oppose the posting of personal grievances, the purpose of which is to divide and destroy.
 The First Amendment of the United States Constitution makes us powerless to stop the negativity.
-We challenge our Grangers to apply the high standards demanded by our Fraternal bonds to conduct our personal participation on social media sites accordingly.
+We challenge our Grangers to apply the high standards demanded by our Fraternal bonds and the National Grange's Grange Website and Electronic Social Media Code of Conduct as they interact online.

-We want to make sure that we are maintaining fairness in electing the officers of the National Grange.
-Delegates should be mindful of maintaining equity among the regions of the country, including other factors when electing the Executive Committee.
+When electing officers, delegates should be mindful of maintaining equity among the regions of the country, including other factors when electing the Executive Committee.